 Deutsche Sprachprüfung für den Hochschulzugang (DSH)

 The test is a standardized test for German language proficiency.
 It provides a little different pattern than the TestDaF.
 The pattern consists of five sections instead of four.
 It contains listening and reading, and writing comprehension and use of science and study-related language, and the last section is verbal examination.
-DSH can only be taken in Germany, unlike TestDaF.
+DSH can only be taken in Germany for any courses like bachelors unlike TestDaF.
 It cannot be taken at numerous places in the world.
 The grading scale is between 1-3 with 3 being the possible grade.

 European countries invest subsequent money in the education sector and thus offer several scholarships for students.
 Because Education is accessible to all and as a result, they offer many government-funded and non-government funded scholarships.